 The preparation of financial statements in conformity with IFRS requires the use of accounting estimates and assumptions.
 It also requires management to exercise its judgement in the process of applying the accounting policies.
 We continually evaluate our estimates, assumptions and judgements based on available information and experience.
-As the use of estimates is inherent in financial reporting, actual results could differ from these estimates.
-The estimates and assumptions which have the most significant risk of causing a material adjustment to the carrying amounts of assets and liabilities are discussed below.
+No critical accounting estimates or judgements have been made in this account.